jundalisay/superb/content/en/research/spinoza/simple-ethics/part-3/propositions-15-24.md

-+++
+---
-title=  "Propositions 15 to 24"
+title: "Propositions 15 to 24"
+image: "/covers/ethics.jpg"
-description=  "Anything can, accidentally, be the cause of pleasure, pain, or desire" image=  "/covers/ethics.jpg" linkb=  "/research/spinoza/simple-ethics/part-3/propositions-15-24" linkbtext=  "Propositions 15-24" linkf=  "/research/spinoza/simple-ethics/part-3/propositions-33-37" linkftext=  "Propositions 33-37" heading=  "Props 25-31"
+description: "Anything can, accidentally, be the cause of pleasure, pain, or desire"
-+++
+icon: /icons/spinoza.png
+author: Spinoza
+weight: 10
+---

 ### 15. Anything can, accidentally, be the cause of pleasure, pain, or desire.